ugonnathelma/generic-form/README.md

 This takes `title`, `fields`, `onSubmit` as props.
 Iterating over the fields to create a unique form.

+Each `field` in the `fields` array contains the following

+    `type`: string,
+    `name`: string,
+    `label`: string,
+    `required`: boolean,
+    `validate`: string that is used to index a an object with validation functions

+Currently tested for just string inputs, works for number input but hasn't been extensiely tested for that.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts